Bill 168: Workplace Violence and Harassment - what you need to do!

 Guidelines, templates and checklist from the Ministry of Labour (MOL):

-A. Workplace Violence Policy Sample *
+A. Workplace Violence Policy Sample * (scroll down past the pdf in order to find the sample policy)

-B. Workplace Harassment Policy Sample *
+B. Workplace Harassment Policy Sample * (scroll down past the pdf in order to find the sample policy)

 * Written or posted policies not mandatory for less than 5 employees unless ordered by Safety Inspector.
 (Family, seasonal, on call, contractors are all counted as employees for this purpose).
 We recommend having policies in place, to be in compliance, should your staff numbers change and you forget to update,post, etc).